JordanWinslow/ModernWebDesignShowcase1/README.md

   The code was written with numerous techniques to demonstrate knowledge of imports, exports, require(), styled-components vs. master CSS file and local component css files.
 If the code appears "hacky" this is why!
 </p>
 <p>
-  Click any of the above images to be redirected to the live website on Netlify.
-(Please note that this is a demonstration website and therefore none of the links actually go anywhere.
-Please feel free to experiment with clicking links and hover effects to see animations!)
+  Click the JW image or the link in the description to be redirected to the live website on Netlify.
+Please feel free to experiment with clicking links and hover effects to see animations!
+Links redirect to my primary portfolio website.
 </p>